deeplearning4j/deeplearning4j/word2vec.md

 It turns out two vectors are just two-thirds of a triangle, so let's do a quick trig review.

 Trigonometric functions like *sine*, *cosine* and *tangent* are ratios that use the lengths of a side of a right triangle (opposite, adjacent and hypotenuse) to compute the shape’s angles.
-By feeding the sides into ratios like
+By feeding the sides into ratios like these

 ![Alt text](../img/trig_functions2.png)

 we can also know the angles at which those sides intersect.
 Remember [SOH-CAH-TOA](http://mathworld.wolfram.com/SOHCAHTOA.html)?

 Differences between word vectors, as they swing around the origin like the arms of a clock, can be thought of as differences in degrees.

-Like ancient navigators gauging the stars by a sextant, we will measure the angular distance between words using something called *cosine similarity*.
+And like ancient navigators gauging the stars by a sextant, we will measure the angular distance between words using something called *cosine similarity*.

 ![Alt text](../img/angular_distance.png)